pammalPrasanna/idi/README.md

 <h4>Why Would I use this?</h4>

 - Well you don't have to, since it is highly opinionated and might be a overkill for some projects.
-- For zero or less opinionated scaffolders checkout the project below:
+- For zero or less opinionated sca
+- ffolders checkout the project below:
       - [autostrada](autostrada.dev)
       - [go-blueprint](https://github.com/Melkeydev/go-blueprint)